 The personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.

 The data subject withdraws consent to which the processing is based according to point (a) of Article 6(1) of the GDPR, or point (a) of Article 9(2) of the GDPR, and where there is no other legal ground for the processing.

 The data subject objects to the processing pursuant to Article 21(1) of the GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2) of the GDPR.

 The personal data must be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.

 The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.

-If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the florianmatthias OG, he or she may, at any time, contact any employee of the controller.
-An employee of florianmatthias OG shall promptly ensure that the erasure request is complied with immediately.
+If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the florianmatthias GmbH, he or she may, at any time, contact any employee of the controller.
+An employee of florianmatthias GmbH shall promptly ensure that the erasure request is complied with immediately.

 e) Right of restriction of processing

 Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:

 The accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data.